 What the $50 Billion Actually Was

 The Washington Post conducted one of the most thorough investigations of the corporate racial equity pledges that followed George Floyd’s murder.
-Its findings should be required reading for anyone who believed corporations had a genuine change of heart (Jan, McGregor & Hoyer, The Washington Post, August 2021).
+Its findings should be required reading for anyone who believed corporations had a real change of heart (Jan, McGregor & Hoyer, The Washington Post, August 2021).

-The $50 Billion “Pledge”: What It Actually Was
+The $50 Billion “Pledge” — What It Actually Was

-Of the remaining pledges — the billions that were supposed to represent genuine new investment in Black communities — the Post found that tracking actual disbursement was often impossible:
+Of the remaining pledges — the billions that were supposed to represent genuine new investment in Black communities — the Post found that tracking actual disbursement was often impossible.

 - Pledges announced with press releases and social media campaigns were quietly reduced, reclassified, or abandoned